23dit040/bob-ai-hackathon-team-elite/docs/template-guide.md

-# Bobathon Submission Template — Complete Guide
+# Bob AI Innovation Hackathon Submission Template — Complete Guide

 This guide explains how to use the [bob-ai-hackathon-submission-template](https://github.com/drijesh-ppatel/bob-ai-hackathon-submission-template)